-Our income tax provision for the first two quarters of fiscal 2023 was \$2.4 million compared with \$2.5 million during the first two quarters of fiscal 2022.
-Our effective tax rate through February 28, 2023 was generally consistent with the prior year at 27.6 percent compared with 30.8 percent through February 28, 2022.
-The effective tax rates for each of the first two quarters of fiscal 2023 and 2022 were higher than statutory rates primarily due to non-deductible executive compensation and additional income tax related to foreign earnings.
-During the first half of fiscal 2023 we paid \$1.6 million in cash for income taxes.
+Our income tax provision for the three quarters ended May 31, 2023, was \$4.5 million on pre-tax income of \$15.4 million, for an effective income tax expense rate of approximately 29 percent, compared with an effective expense rate of approximately seven percent in the first three quarters of fiscal 2022, as we recognized income tax expense of \$0.9 million on pre-tax income of \$13.8 million.
+Our effective tax rate in fiscal 2023 was higher than statutory rates primarily due to non-deductible executive compensation, non-deductible meals and entertainment expense, and additional income tax related to foreign earnings.
+Our effective tax rate in fiscal 2022 was reduced by the utilization of \$3.0 million of foreign tax credits on which we had previously established a valuation allowance, and a \$0.5 million tax benefit from the federal tax deduction for FDII.
+These tax benefits did not recur in fiscal 2023.

+We paid \$2.5 million in cash for income taxes during the first three quarters of fiscal 2023.
 We anticipate that our total cash paid for income taxes over the coming three to five years will be less than our total income tax provision to the extent we are able to utilize net operating loss carryforwards, foreign tax credit carryforwards, and other deferred income tax assets.